 Name: Jacob L. Fisher, PhD

-Title: Associate Professor; Director of the Archaeological Curation Facility; Graduate Coordinator
+Title: Professor; Director of the Archaeological Curation Facility; Graduate Coordinator

 Office Location: Mendocino Hall 4018

 Mailing Address: Department of Anthropology, California State University, Sacramento, 6000 J Street, Sacramento, CA 95819-6106

 Office Hours: Thursdays 1-4pm, or by appointment

 Where to find me : Students enrolled in my courses and graduate students should visit the Canvas page for instructions on making an appointment to meet on Zoom.
 All others should contact me by email to arrange a meeting over Zoom.

 My interests as a zooarchaeologist primarily lie in the understanding of the role faunal resources played in prehistoric foraging societies by using theory and models developed in human behavioral ecology.
 In addition to understanding the underlying decisions made during hunting forays, much of my research attempts to understand the subsequent transportation and culinary processing decisions after the successful capture of prey.
 Further, I am interested in prehistoric biogeography as inferred from archaeofaunal data.
 My region of interest is western North America, primarily the California and Great Basin regions.

 I serve as the Director for the Archaeological Curation Facility (ACF).
 I also run the Sacramento State Zooarchaeology Lab, where students and I analyze faunal remains using a wide range of resources for personal and thesis-based research.
 As the NAGPRA Director for Sacramento State, much of my work also involves implementation of this important federal law and collaboration with descendent communities.